Burlington Flower Bed Maintenance Services

 Burlington Conservation Commission Guidelines for Flower Bed Maintenance Near Protected Areas

-The Wetlands Protection Act and local bylaws require permits for garden work within 10-25 feet of wetlands or streams.
-Seasonal restrictions apply during wildlife breeding (April-Aug).
-Protect tree root zones by avoiding cultivation within the drip line, as 80% of roots are in the top 12 inches.
-Use organic, low-impact practices and coordinate with adjacent natural areas.
-Select native, pollinator-friendly plants such as New England aster, black-eyed Susan, bee balm, and milkweed, and delay perennial cutback until spring to protect overwintering insects.
-Mulch beds with 2-4 inches of organic material to control runoff and erosion, especially on glacial till or clay soils.
-Temporary silt fencing may be required on slopes, and edge restraints prevent mulch migration to storm drains.
-Coordinate with MS4 stormwater programs and municipal pollinator initiatives.
+Gardeners working near wetlands or streams in Burlington must comply with the Wetlands Protection Act, which requires permits for work within 10-25 feet of protected areas.
+Activities may be seasonally restricted during wildlife breeding (April-Aug).
+Protecting existing tree root systems is essential—avoid cultivation within the drip line, as 80% of roots are in the top 12 inches.
+Use organic, low-impact practices and prioritize native, pollinator-friendly plants such as New England aster, black-eyed Susan, and bee balm.
+Delay perennial cutback until spring to protect overwintering insects and coordinate with municipal pollinator initiatives.
+Mulch flower beds with 2-4 inches of organic material to control runoff and erosion, and use silt fencing on slopes during renovations.
+Edge restraints prevent mulch migration into storm drains, supporting compliance with MS4 stormwater programs.

 Burlington Conservation Commission